strukturag/spreed-webrtc/README.md

 ## Production use

-  Spreed Speak Freely should be run through a SSL frontend proxy with support for Websockets.
+  Spreed WebRTC should be run through a SSL frontend proxy with support for Websockets.
 Example configuration for Nginx can be found in `doc/NGINX.txt`.